varnishcache/varnish-cache/doc/sphinx/index.rst

 ===================================

 Varnish is a state of the art web accelerator.
-Its mission is to sit in front of a web server and to cache the content.
-It makes your web site go fast.
+Its mission is to sit in front of a web server and cache content.
+It makes your web site go faster.

 We suggest you start by reading the installation guide :ref:`install-index`.
 Once you have Varnish up and running go through